n-grace-henry/MS-Thesis/progress_logs/11_progress_log.md

 ## 2023-11-16
 I am going to finish up 3 of the 4 replicates.
 I only have enough inserts for 3 so that's why I'm not doing all of them.
 The one I am not doing today is 89-W-2-R.

+I am doing liquid-liquid extraction on these 3 samples, blowing them down, and getting them into the GC vials.